prysm.coordinates#

 Parameters:

-• sample_pts (tuple) – pair of numpy.ndarray objects that contain the x and y sample locations, each array should be 1D
+• sample_pts (tuple) – pair of ndarray objects that contain the x and y sample locations, each array should be 1D

 • query_pts (tuple) – points to interpolate onto, also 1D for each array